strands-project/planning_tutorial/doc/exercise_1.md

 roslaunch strands_morse tsc_morse.launch
 ```

+If you press the 'h' key in MORSE you can see a list of available keyboard commands.

 ## 2D and Topological Navigation

 We have predefined a simple topological map for you to use in this tutorial.
 The first time (and only the first time!) you want to use topological navigation, you must add this map to the mongodb store.
 Do it with the following command: